petenorth/micronaut-tutorial-1/README_helm.md

     helm create helm/inventory
     helm create helm/gateway

-To see all the change simply re-run these commands do a `git diff`
+To see all the change simply re-run these commands and do a `git diff`

 The output of `helm create` includes readiness and liveness checks in the deployment.yaml, by default these use a path of `/`.
 The Micronaut Framework includes support for health check endpoints ( https://docs.micronaut.io/latest/guide/index.html#healthEndpoint ) .
 In a slightly quick and dirty approach the required addition to the `build.gradle` file in each micro service project was made